 This recipe is for 2 servings so simply halve the ingredients for one or make the second portion for another day.

-How To Make Rainbow Salad Super Bowl
+How To Make Rainbow Salad Bowl

-STEP 1.
+Step 1.
 The first step is to prepare the vegetables that need cooking like sweet potatoes or pumpkin.
 You can use canned beets or raw grated beets but I decided to roast mine together with the potatoes.
 Roasted sweet potatoes and beets will take about 20-25 minutes in a 200 C / 400 F oven and you can store them in the fridge for 3-4 days.

-STEP 2.
+Step 2.
 Prepare other vegetables for the salad.
 Things like purple cabbage, radish and red peppers can be diced ahead of time and they can keep for a day or two in an airtight container.
 Otherwise, cut them up just before you make the salad.

-STEP 3.
+Step 3 3.
 Make the salad dressing.
 I’m using a Japanese sesame dressing – also known as goma – and it’s made with ground-up sesame seeds, Tamari soy sauce (or coconut aminos), rice vinegar or lemon juice, sesame oil and some maple syrup or honey for sweetness.

 You can also sub with some stevia or other sugar-free sweetener or use orange juice for a Whole30 version.
 You can swap with a store-bought salad dressing or a simple lemon or balsamic, mustard and olive oil dressing.
-I have a few ideas for sugar-free dressings here and paleo-friendly dressings here
+I have a few ideas for sugar-free dressings here and paleo-friendly dressings here.

 The homemade dressing can also be done ahead of time, it will keep for 4-5 days in the fridge.

-STEP 4.
+Step 4.
 Build the power bowl, layer by layer.

 Nutrition Notes